 For Best practices, you can use VPC flow logs.
-A flow log is nothing but the collection of logs generated inside a VPC.
+A flow log is nothing but a collection of logs generated inside a VPC.
 You can send this log to CloudWatch log.

-If you create flow logs for a subnet and VPC (Virtual non-public cloud), each and every network interface is monitored.
+If you create flow logs for a subnet and VPC, each and every network interface is monitored.

-VPC (Virtual private cloud) Flow logs collect all the logs generated within the VPC as well as the traffic going in and out of the VPC including the IP.
+VPC Flow logs collect all the logs generated within the VPC as well as the traffic going in and out of the VPC including the IP.